Research Interests

 Bringing massive objects into the quantum regime offers an exciting new window into exploring the nature of quantum physics.
 Levitated nano- and micro-scale systems, thanks to their relatively large mass, high degree of isolation and the ability to use lasers to control their dynamics, are ideally suited to investigate macroscopic quantum physics.

-In the group of Lukas Novotny at ETH Zurich, we demonstrated cooling the mechanical motion of nanoparticles to the quantum regime, a starting point for exploring macroscopic quantum effects.
-We continue to develop capabilities towards entangling motion and probing non-equilibrium physics in collaboration with ETH Zurich.
+In the group of Lukas Novotny at ETH Zurich, we pioneered techniques to couple the motion of multiple levitated optomechanical systems.
+We continue to develop capabilities towards probing non-equilibrium dynamics in interacting particle arrays.

 Source: D. Windey & J. Piotrowski, ETH Zurich